TheDenied/TheDenied/README.md

 I code MC Bedrock plugins based off original ideas.

 ### I'm currently working on a set of plugins based on fantasy RPG game mechanics:
+- MythicKombat-Magick
-- MagickMP
+- MythicKombat-Movement
-- MovementMP
+- MythicKombat-Weapons
-- TamesMP
+- MythicKombat-Tames

 I'm generally interested in game mechanics rather then focusing on networking and data manamegemnt.
 I've worked with PMMP for a long time now although I'm starting to shift to dragonfly.